rm5565/Battleship/README.md

 Oh, yeah, that kinda fell out of the program, as I was having more fun tweaking the strategies.
 Needs to be added back in eventually, the original code for it is in targetting.c.

-Hope this helps some folks just starting out with C.   There's a lot of room for improvements here, usual disclaimers, I was not trying to write perfect C code, but at least hopefully clear C code.
-Sometimes that means doing things in a less elegant way.
-Its always a tradeoff of compactness vs readability, and for this project I favored readability.

 ### Building the Project
 This app is built using Visual Studio Community 2019 and runs in a Windows Terminal command line environment.

+### Summary
+Hope this helps some folks just starting out with C.   There's always room for improvements here, usual disclaimers, I was not trying to write perfect C code, but at least hopefully clear C code.
+Sometimes that means doing things in a less elegant way.
+It's always a tradeoff of compactness vs readability, and for this project I favored readability.